categories

 So, as you start to cull your photos manually, you find a photo you like and spend a few minutes editing, and then the process of culling starts again until you find another photo to edit, and so on.

-You can see how your train of thought gets broken; this way, frustration starts slowly to kick in!
+You can see how your train of thought gets broken; this way, frustration starts to slowly kick in!

 Also, the sooner you deliver results, the happier your clients will be.
-Happy clients mean more referrals, which means more business, and you know what that means. 😉
+Happy clients mean more referrals, which means more business.
+And you know what that means 😉

 Let's look at how software can speed up your post-processing workflow by easily eliminating duplicates, removing unclear photos, arranging photos in desired folders, and ultimately saving you time.

-In that case, you have to come to peace with the fact that post-processing is an industry standard of the entire process, and you would surely need a way out for processing those 200-300 images daily!
+Suppose you want to start your wedding photography business.
+In that case, you have to come to peace with the fact that post-processing is an industry standard of the entire process, and you would surely need a way out for processing those 2000-3000 images!

 Watch this video to see how easy it is to cull with Aftershoot.